5 Reach and catchment environmental metrics

 plot(str_strahler_subcat["strahler"])

-An administrative measure rather than an environmental one, Melbourne Water’s ‘subcatchments’ are spatial management units used for stream management reporting, including environmental condition.
-I thus included them as a field in subc_env, linked to the table mw_subcatchments
+An administrative measure rather than an environmental one, Melbourne Water’s (MW) ‘subcatchments’ are spatial management units used for stream management reporting, including environmental condition.
+I thus included them as a field in subc_env, linked to the spatial table mw_subcatchments, which is derived from the MW-derived polygon layer that roughly correspond to the stream network (Grant 2018).

-The Melbourne Water Healthy Waterways Strategy (HWS) 2018 divides the region into 69 management units, which MW call “subcatchments” (although many are not hydrological subcatchments).
-To permit reporting for the HWS to these spatial units, each site was allocated to a “subcatchment” (the mw_subcat field) and a “catchment” (the mw_cat field).
-To allocate each site, I identified the most downstream sites for MW subcatchments in QGIS (saved in terminal_segs_mw_scs).
+The Melbourne Water Healthy Waterways Strategy (HWS) 2018 divides the region into 69 management units, which MW call ‘subcatchments’ (although many are not hydrological subcatchments).
+To permit reporting for the HWS to these spatial units, each reach/site in the subcs table was allocated to a ‘subcatchment’ (field mw_subcat in the subc_env table) and a ‘catchment’ (field mw_cat, also in the subc_env table).
+To allocate these values to each reach/site, I identified the most downstream reach for each ‘subcatchment’ from the mw_subcatchments polygons in QGIS.

-To plot a map showing spatial patterns of mw_subcat and mw_subcat_name, run the following code (or a variant thereof as explained in (Appendix C)[app3-db_assembly.qmd])
+To plot a map showing spatial patterns of mw_subcat and mw_subcat_name, run the following code (or a variant thereof as explained in Appendix C

 str_mwcat_subcat <- sf::st_read(db_m, query =